ulflulfl/homeautomation/Xiaomi_Mijia_LYWSD03MMC.md

 ## Home Assistant

-The values should appear in home assistant with an entity-id of e.g. *sensor.flur_temperatur* (derived from the name "Flur Temperatur") without further intervention.
+Make sure to have the ESPHome integration installed.

-Obviously, you need to have the ESPHome integration installed.
+The values should appear in home assistant with an entity-id of e.g. *sensor.flur_temperatur* (derived from the name "Flur Temperatur" in ESPHome) without further intervention.